 Pulihora is a delicacy which brings me back to the temples of Andhra.
 I have been fortunate to visit so many of them down South.
-It also reminds me of Ganesh chaturthi pandals.
+It also reminds me of Ganesh chaturthi celebrations.
 The atmosphere so divine and energy so electric.
-I have been fortunate to stay in Ukkunagaram steel plant, Vizag.
-Every festival was celebrated with equal enthusiasm and fervor.
+I have been fortunate to stay at steel plant township, Visakhapatnam.
+Every festival was celebrated with equal enthusiasm and fervour.

 Rice is a staple down south.
 Simple meal was served as bhog.